lstables/developer-test/README.md

 Whilst we are looking at Laravel specific skills we are not really interested on the UI side of things, therefore a simple blade file to display this info would be sufficient.

 Create a Blade view to display the list of products.
-Each should display:
-+ The title, description and price with the SKU.
-+ Attach the category to the product.
-+ If time allows a list of categories, that would update the page to show products within the selected category, but not a requirement.

 ### Testing (TDD)